Diamond Skulls: Production

-In this movie Amanda Donohoe was faced with the added pressure of simulate sexual intercourse with another actor in front of director Nick Broomfield, with whom she was developing a romantic relationship.
+In this movie Amanda Donohoe was faced with the added pressure of simulating sexual intercourse with another actor in front of director Nick Broomfield, with whom she was developing a romantic relationship.
 "I left the filming of that scene until the end of shooting," said Broomfield in reference to the controversial sex scene between Donohoe and Gabriel Byrne.

 Rating

 Diamond Skulls received an NC-17 rating upon its release in the United States during June 1991.